 You can up that rye to 1.5 oz. if you want, but the good thing about Mr Black is that it adds coffee notes while also accounting for the sweetness, plus has a nice little kick of its own.
 And you can radically change this simple variation by using the brand’s new Single Origin release, which adds some dried fruit notes.

 Your cheat: High West Barrel-Finished Cocktails

-Just launched, Utah’s distillery just released new bottled variations of both the Old Fashioned and a Manhattan.
+This Utah distillery’s new-ish bottled variations of both the Old Fashioned and a Manhattan.
 Yes, the drink is easy to make, but if you can get ’em pre-batched in a large format for about $4/cocktail, having someone else do is worth it.
 High West utilizes both bourbon and rye in their recipe, and then rests the cocktail in second-use rye whiskey barrels.
 The result isn’t overly sweet — the rye elements nicely cut down on that — with a modest hint of orange zest.

 Back-up batch plan: Santa Teresa has put together a few interesting cocktail kits that sub in its 1796 rum for whiskey.
 The results are a Trinidadian take that adds notes of chipotle, curry powder and chai, and a deliciously smooth coffee/chocolate-y variation where all sale proceeds go to BEAP (Bartender Emergency Assistance Program).

 Your “remembering summer” sipper: The Smoked Old Fashioned

 - 0.5 parts sherry

 - 0.25 parts sugar syrup